 Factories add spices to chips by mixing the desired seasonings in large batches according to specific recipes.
 Then, as the freshly fried chips move on a conveyor belt, they pass through a seasoning drum or tumbler, where the seasoning mix is evenly sprayed or dropped onto them, ensuring a uniform flavor distribution.

-However, you need to know that there are four different types of chip preparation in factories and adding spices.
+However, you need to know that factories have four different types of chip preparation and spice addition.

 Factories producing chips (or crisps, depending on the region) meticulously ensure the flavors are consistent, tasty, and appealing to the masses.
 Let’s dive deep into how these factories add spices to chips,

-• Flavoring: No flavorings or seasonings are added to these chips post-frying.
-The natural taste of potato, complemented by the oil and a touch of salt, is all that’s present.
+- Flavoring: These chips are not flavored or seasonings after frying.
+They have only the natural taste of potato, complemented by the oil and a touch of salt.

 General Process of Flavoring: